Humidifiers

 Bennett Cascade

 The Bennett Cascade humidifier was introduced in the 1960s.
-The heated humidifier was used with the Bennett respiration units and the Bennett MA-1.
+The heated humidifier was initially designed for use with the Bennett IPPB respiration units and later was also used with the Bennett MA-1.

 Image from Lindsay Fox